 Meet The Farmers

 An early ‘retired’ high school teacher that has been homeschooling for over 16 years now with at least 12 more to go!
 It’s no wonder that Cheryl has a keen interest in getting back to basics.
 With a small army to feed and teach each day, you can usually find her in the kitchen, drinking a cold coffee or hanging laundry on the back deck.
 She loves to escape outside to enjoy the beauty of creation, the pleasures of gardening, growing herbs and flowers, hanging out with the goat girls and alpacas, or just taking inventory on supplies and livestock care.
 There’s always something new to learn, but that’s what we love doing around here!!!
 Eager to try anything new, Cheryl loves teaching and introducing folks to goats with her older girls at her side.
+Together Cheryl (aka Mama Bear) and her daughters are establishing a seasonal Farm and Forest School Program for children to attend and learn more about where their food comes from.
 Specializing in encouraging mamas to connect with their children and balance a vast array of motherhood duties, she is an attentive listener and lover of life!
 Blessed with a loving husband who supports her wild ideas and a loving family of both little and big helpers, all credit and glory goes to the Lord Jesus Christ for His mercy and grace through all life’s mistakes.